 |Edy Soffer, MD, professor of clinical medicine, is a gastroenterologist from the USC Digestive Health Center.
 Here is the one thing he suggests you do:

-8. Have a light dinner
+6. Have a light dinner

 Have a light dinner and allow a few hours between dinner and bedtime.
 Eating a heavy dinner, particularly a late one, followed shortly by sleep can cause troublesome acid reflux.
-For a good night sleep, eat light in the evening and avoid further eating for about 2 to 3 hours before sleep.
+For a good night’s sleep, eat light in the evening and avoid further eating for about 2 to 3 hours before sleep.
 This will help you feel refreshed in the morning and full of energy to tackle the day.

-By Leonard Kim
+by Leonard Kim